 The Caesar Salad gained popularity in Europe, thanks to one very famous couple.
 Mrs. Wallis Warfield Simpson, mistress and future wife of Prince Edward VIII was a visitor to Caesar's Restaurant.
 It was said that Mrs. Simpson would often party in Southern California and Tijuana, and this is where she would met her future husband, at the Hotel Del Coronado.
 She became such a fan of the salad that she demanded the dish at all the great European Restaurants she traveled to.
-Mrs. Simpson provided instructions to the chefs on how to recreate this dish, though she was often disappointed.
+Mrs. Simpson provided instructions to the chefs on how to recreate this dish, though it was said she was often disappointed with the recreation.
 Shortly, the Caesar Salad was heard ordered around the world.
 In the cookbook by Julia Child "From Julia Child’s Kitchen", she described her experience at Caesars restaurant when her parents brought her to Tijuana. "...The salad is tossed at the table, my parents, of course, ordered the salad.
 Caesar himself rolled the big cart up to the table, tossed the romaine in a great wooden bowl, and I wish I could say I remembered his every move, but I don't.
 They only thing I see again clearly is the eggs.
 I can see him break 2 eggs over that romaine and roll them in, the greens going all creamy as the eggs flowed over them.
 Two eggs in a salad?
 Two one-minute coddled eggs?
 The Romaine was not chopped into bite size pieces but left in whole leaves.
 Caesar felt the natural shape of the leaves is a perfect scoop with a handle so it could be eaten with the fingers.
 So the leaves were arranged on a plate with the tips to the center and the stem outward for easy grabbing."